refactor old notes

 • To answer the question, one would have to come up with an initial pseudocoded bruteforce solution to the problem, analyze the initial solution, make improvements or explore another approach to solving the problem, and then code it up.
 That is a lot to think about during a 1hr review session.

-• Sometimes, it is okay to create nonatomic notes (See notes should be atomic) when you are in a hurry and will attend to the note later.
+• Sometimes, it is okay to create nonatomic notes (See notes should be atomic) when you are in a hurry.
+But you should attend to the note later.

 • To refactor such a stale & old note, on Anki, you can Forget that particular note.
 What this does is it makes the note appear in review sessions as if it was newly added.
 (See using anki feedback to make ideas salient)